scalar-labs/scalardl/docs/how-to-use-proof.md

 ## The Benefits of Asset Proofs

 Since Asset Proofs are evidence at the time of execution by a ledger, it is hard for the leger to tamper data after the evidence is created because the proofs and the ledger states would be inconsistent.
-Thus, using and managing Asset Proofs appropriately could reduce the risk of tampering of data, so it could make Scalar DL more tamper-evident without creating additional computational resources such as ordering components.
+Thus, making use of Asset Proofs appropriately could reduce the risk of tampering of data, so it could make Scalar DL more tamper-evident without creating additional computational resources such as ordering components.
 However, the ledger can tamper data from the beginning and it makes the proofs insufficient to detect the tampering.

 ## How to use Asset Proofs